HairyFotr/Scala-TwitterStreamer/README.md

 ## API Methods
 - Sample Returns a random sample of all public statuses.
 - Filter Returns public statuses that match one or more filter predicates.
-- Firehose Returns all public statuses.
-The Firehose is not a generally available resource.
+- Firehose Returns all public statuses. (not a generally available resource)
-- Links Returns all statuses containing http: and https:.
-The links stream is not a generally available resource.
+- Links Returns all statuses containing http: and https:. (not a generally available resource)
-- Retweet Returns all retweets.
-The retweet stream is not a generally available resource.
+- Retweet Returns all retweets. (not a generally available resource)
 - Sites Stream Returns all events for the users you specify to follow and that OAuth'ed to your application.

 ### Custom behavior
 First you need to define what you want to do with the stream.
 Here's an example that just prints every line we get to stdout:

     import com.streamer.twitter._
     import com.streamer.twitter.oauth._